EU court’s rejection of French law opens up new opportunity to recover dividend withholding tax

 Claims for the refund of this wrongly paid tax must be filed no later than 31 December of the year following the one in which tax was paid.
 Conversely, loss-making French companies taking income from other Members States may also be successful obtaining a refund in light of the CJEU’s decision.

-For advice on Tax matters, please contact Graeme Perry, Head of International and Cross Border Tax.
+For advice on Tax matters, please contact our International and Cross Border Tax team